JBT Marel Corporation research snapshot

 Industry trend

 Long-term demand for food automation is supported by global population growth, labor shortages in food processing, demand for food safety and traceability, protein consumption growth in emerging markets, and the need for yield optimization and waste reduction.
-The offset is that food processor CapEx is cyclical and can slow during economic uncertainty.
+The offset is that food processor capital expenditure is cyclical and poultry investment can slow after a strong cycle.

 Valuation and margin of safety

-At $128.70, the market is pricing a successful integration and guided adjusted EPS delivery.
-Margin of safety improves if the stock retests support without evidence that orders, margins, or synergy targets are deteriorating, or if GAAP earnings begin to converge meaningfully toward adjusted EPS.
+At $138.47, the market is pricing a successful integration and guided adjusted EPS delivery, with a forward adjusted P/E near 16.7x.
+Margin of safety improves if the stock retests support without evidence that orders, margins, or synergy targets are deteriorating, or if GAAP earnings begin to converge meaningfully toward adjusted EPS and leverage falls toward the 2x target.

 Source-backed data